0cjs/sedoc/docker/security.md

 and group members have write access to the socket.
 It's tempting to add users to this group so they need not `sudo docker`; don't do this!

-Anybody with access to the Docker daemon socket can easily leverage this for root access on the host using the technique below.
+Anybody with access to the Docker daemon socket can easily leverage this (or unwittingly run a program that leverages this) for root access on the host using the technique below.
 Thus, if you're giving someone this access, make it explicit and clear by putting them in the `sudo` group instead.

     #   On the host, start a Docker container with a root shell
     #   that has access to all files on the host.